Student Recruiting Guidelines

 - On-campus solicitation, posting of materials, or sale of products and services.

-- A part-time position offered outside of San Luis Obispo County.
+- A part-time position offered outside of San Luis Obispo and Santa Barbara counties.

 - Postings with compensation exclusively based on fees/percentage of sales from others under their sponsorship in the organization.